Bariest/Speech_ML/firmware/README.md

 # Voice Command Recognition Firmware

-This folder contains the firmware for the voice-controlled robot.
+This folder contains the firmware for the voice-recognition esp32s3.

 We are using Platform.io to build the firmware.